endurantgames/cosmiclegends/src/classes/monarch.md

 :   Your favor is freely bestowed as a boon to those in need.
     Add 2 to the dice pool when you advance the Allay goal.
+    If the source of the Crisis is one of your subjects, also add the Volume to the dice pool.

 Unfamiliar Fighting Techniques